 - If your turnover includes supply of only those goods/services which are exempt under GST, this clause does not apply.

 - To test this threshold, your turnover should include aggregate value of all taxable supplies, exempt supplies, export of goods and/or services and inter-state supplies of a person having the same PAN

-- Every person who is registered under an earlier law, will take registration under GST too.
+- Every person who is registered under an earlier law will take registration under GST too.

-- Where a business which is registered has been transferred to someone, the transferee shall take registration with effect from date of transfer.
+- Where a business which is registered has been transferred to someone, the transferee shall take registration with effect from the date of transfer.

-- Anyone who makes inter-state supply of goods
+- Anyone who makes inter-state supply of goods and/or services.

 - Casual taxable person (see below)